alexjmathews/AngularDemos/BetterHierarchy/README.md

 Single page application using templating and ng-route with a cleaner file Hierarchy

-Modeled after Angular See Github Repo home - basic template about - basic template
+Modeled after Angular Seed Github Repo home - basic template about - basic template